 When those visitors want to stay connected to the outside world, however, it’s a different story.
 Wi-Fi is often slower than an Annapurnian glacier, and power cuts plague the country for several hours every day.

-Mobile internet, however, is surprisingly fast, especially in the major cities.
+Mobile internet, however, is surprisingly fast, at least in the major cities.
 As long as you keep your devices charged, it’ll keep working for a few hours when the power goes out.
 Prices are cheap, and getting set up isn’t particularly difficult.

 Companies

 There are two main carriers in Nepal, Ncell and Nepal Telecom.
-The general consensus is that Nepal Telecom has slower speeds but greater coverage in the mountains, while Ncell is faster and easier to set up for foreigners.
-Given I wasn’t trekking on this trip, I opted for Ncell.
+Ncell has the better LTE network, with higher speeds and wider coverage, and is faster and easier to set up for foreigners.
+Unsurprisingly, that’s who I went with.

-There is a third provider, Smart, but with similar pricing and more limited coverage, there’s no particular reason for travelers to choose it.
+There’s a third provider, Smart, but with similar pricing and limited coverage, there’s no particular reason for travelers to choose it.

-How to Buy a Prepaid SIM in Nepal
+How to Buy a Prepaid SIM Card in Nepal

-If you wait until you get into the city, many of the city’s guesthouses and hotels are in the Thamal area, where you can find clothing sellers, pushy taxi drivers, and many cell vendors who can help you out.
+Instead, I waited until I got into the city.
+Many of the city’s guesthouses and hotels are in the Thamal area, including mine: it’s where you can find clothing sellers, pushy taxi drivers, and many cell vendors who can help you out.

 Just look for the Ncell logo on any small shopfront, and ask if they sell SIM cards (not all do).
 Many people speak English in tourist areas in Nepal, which helps with the process.